fantasmoio/Fantasmo-iOS-SDK/README.md

 ### Providing a `sessionId`

 The `sessionId` parameter allows you to associate localization results with your own session identifier.
 Typically this would be a UUID string, but it can also follow your own format.
-For example, a scooter parking session might involve multiple localization attempts.
-For analytics and billing purposes, this identifier allows you to link a set of attempts with a single parking session.
+For example, a scooter parking session might take multiple localization attempts.
+For analytics and billing purposes, this identifier allows you to link mo attempts with a single parking session.

-### Providing location updates
+### Providing Location Updates

 By default, during localization the `FMParkingViewController` uses a `CLLocationManager` internally to get automatic updates to the device's location.
 If you would like to provide your own `CLLocation` updates, you can set the `usesInternalLocationManager` property to `false` and manually call `updateLocation(_ location: CLLocation)` with each update to the location.